| | | | |

 Dish by Dish Tips/Tricks:

-- Make Sure to Squeeze Zucchini Well: Given that zucchini has a high water content, it’s very important that you squeeze the shredded zucchini very well and get rid of as much liquid as possible.
+• Make Sure to Squeeze Zucchini Well: Given that zucchini has a high water content, it’s very important that you squeeze the shredded zucchini very well and get rid of as much excess moisture as possible.
 This will prevent the water from leaking from the zucchini into the batter once you’ve mixed it in, and ensuring that the consistency of the batter is not altered.
-(It’s best to use either a nut milk bag or a cheese cloth to squeeze the zucchini, but if you don’t have those, paper towels will also do the job).
+(It’s best to use either a nut milk bag or a cheese cloth to squeeze the moisture from the shreeded zucchini, but if you don’t have those, paper towels will also do the job).

-- Cool Before Eating: Allow these healthy zucchini muffins to cool for a few minutes in the mold before removing and then cooling completely on a cooling rack at room temperature before eating.
+• Cool Before Eating: Allow these healthy zucchini muffins to cool for a few minutes in the muffin tin before removing and then cooling completely on a wire rack at room temperature before eating.
 This will ensure that the inside is fully cooked (as it will continue cooking with the residual heat even after you remove it from the oven).

-- Optional Add-Ins: You can also add a bit of vanilla extract for extra flavor, or even a sprinkle of chocolate chips to make chocolate chip zucchini muffins!
+• Optional Mix-Ins: You can also add a bit of vanilla extract for extra flavor, or add raisins, or even a sprinkle of chocolate chips to make chocolate chip zucchini muffins!

 Recipe FAQs